Cloudflare is the One Tech Company Still Sticking By Neo-Nazi Websites

 If people are reasonably educated then they should be able to draw their own conclusions based on the information available to them.

 It's also good to hear all viewpoints before you decide where you stand on an issue.
-Just because someone's views are commonly hel
+Just because someone's views are commonly held as extreme doesn't mean they don't deserve a fair hearing.
+Once you've learned about their views then you can make an informed decision as to wether their opinion is bullshit, and if so why.

+Saying you are against nazis because "omfg nazis!" is almost as stupid as promoting the common nazi ideals.
+If you're going to speak against something, you should at least have researched that topic thoroughly first so you understand exactly what you're speaking against.

 It will also provide people justifications for trying to suppress YOUR speech in the future.